 Giving birth leads to the loss of energy and blood, so you will be feeling weak and have a poorer body constitution.
 Hence, among the first things you should add to your ‘postnatal to-do list’ is to ensure that you regain your health and strength.

 In order to improve lactation and keep the breast milk production going, you have to maintain a high level of iron in your body.
 Due to the blood lost during delivery, your iron level will drop afterwards and this will result in low milk production.
 Therefore, a proper meal planning to keep your iron level high will benefit both you and your newborn.

 Looking completely at the bright side, here are several foods and ingredients you can have more for a healthy and balanced diet:

-Fresh greens and fruits
+Vegetables and fruits

-A healthy diet is not only important to the breastfeeding mom but also ideal for the new-born.
-These foods pass nutrients to the baby through the breast milk, and hence the mother’s diet determines the health of the baby.
-Frequent water intake, as well as fluids, is necessary for any breastfeeding mom as it is essential in the production of the breast milk.
-Always ensure you take a balanced diet to give your body all the required nutrients.
+Following a balanced diet is not only important to assist your newborn to grow well, but also to get your body to function properly.
+These foods pass the nutrients to the baby through the breast milk, so in a way, the mother’s diet determines the health of the baby.
+Frequent water intake, for instance, is necessary to enhance the production of breast milk.

 Right now, you already know that one way you can get through the postnatal period swimmingly is by planning your confinement diet.
 You can restore your energy and recover faster and in turn, you can take better care of your newborn.
 If you have no idea where to start, you can approach a confinement agency to source for professional assistance during this crucial period.